RedHatInsights/yggdrasil/README.md

 the dispatcher and call the "Register" RPC method.
 Upon successful registration, the worker will receive back a socket address.
 The worker must bind to and listen on this address for RPC methods.
-See `worker/echo` for an example worker process that does nothing more than return the payload data it received from the dispatcher.
+See `worker/echo` for an example worker process that does nothing more than return the content data it received from the dispatcher.